White Martian

 The White Martians are one of four fictional extraterrestrial races native to Mars in the DC Comics' shared universe.
 White Martians, also known as Pale Martians, appear in the comics of the DC Universe, chiefly JLA, Martian Manhunter, and Son of Vulcan.
-They first appeared in Justice League #71 (May 1969).
+They first appeared in Justice League of America #71 (May 1969).

 History

 As a race of shapeshifters, physical appearance has little meaning for Martians, and the Greens and Whites are only separated by underlying psychological differences and philosophies, with the former being more peaceful and the latter more violent.
-In the current DC continuity, their preferred form is that of angular, hairless humanoids with chalky white skin with bony, armor-like ridges or plates.
+The White Martians' preferred form is that of angular, hairless humanoids with chalky white skin with bony, armor-like ridges or plates.

 It was eventually retconned that the White Martians and Green Martians were part of the same race, known as "The Burning".
-This race used fire to reproduce asexually and were belligerent to all.
-The Guardians of the Universe, fearing the ruthlessly and violently powerful Martians, split the Martian race into two species, gave them an instinctive fear of fire to prevent either from accessing their full potential, and altered their powers so neither could overcome the other.
-The timeframe for this genetic tampering was given as 20,000 years ago, contemporary with the early life of Vandal Savage on Earth, in JLA series 2 #86.
+This race was belligerent and used fire to reproduce asexually.
+The Guardians of the Universe, fearing the Martians, split them into two species, gave them an instinctive fear of fire to prevent either from accessing their full potential, and altered their powers so neither could overcome the other.
+The timeframe for this genetic tampering was given as 20,000 years ago, contemporary with the early life of Vandal Savage on Earth.

 While the Green Martians were peaceful philosophers, the White Martians were savage warriors.
-A lengthy civil war between the two races ended when the few surviving White Martians were rounded up and exiled to the extra-dimensional "Still Zone" (apparently distinct from Superman's Phantom Zone, in which they were later imprisoned again).
+A lengthy civil war between the two races ended when the few surviving White Martians were exiled to the Still Zone, a dimension that is similar to, yet distinct from, the Phantom Zone.

 White Saturnians

 White Saturnians called Koolars are descended from an underclass of worker clones created by ancient White Martian explorers.
-Green Martians cloned Jemm's people, the original Red Saturnians, from themselves, and the White Martians cloned the original White Saturnians from their own cells.
+Green Martians cloned Jemm's people, the original Red Saturnians, from themselves, and the White Martians cloned the original White Saturnians from themselves.
 The Reds were treated as equals by their creators, but the whites were treated as slaves by their masters.
-The enslavement of the white clones led to the civil war on Mars.
+The enslavement of the white clones led to a civil war on Mars.